smartlocalai2025-cyber/smartlocalusaversion3/DESIGN-DOCUMENT.md

 ## Product Overview

-### What SMARTLOCAL.AI Does
+### What Morrow.AI Does

-SMARTLOCAL.AI is a dual-sided platform:
+Morrow.AI is a dual-sided platform:

 #### Consultant Dashboard (Main Application)
 - Client onboarding and profile management